gammasoft71/xtd/docs/documentation/tips_and_tricks/command_line_arguments.md

 * xtd allows you to retrieve the arguments passed to the application without the need to go through `int argc, const char* argv[]`.
   This greatly simplifies the structure of the hand.
-* The first argument returned is always the way to the executable.
+* The first argument returned is always the executable file with path.

 ## See also